ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 > you out of our HQ

 Sure candidates will study ahead of time.
 But that's good!
-I'm betting that this should lead to higher-quality interviews overall, and better experience for candidates.
+I'm betting that this should lead to higher-quality interviews overall and better experience for candidates.

 # 5. A final offering: my personal TODO list